 But with the “Win Both Ways” strategy… you don’t have to guess.

-I simply get into one day before earnings reports… and then get out the very next day…
+I simply get into one day before the earnings reports drops… and then get out the very next day…

 All with the goal of doubling my money in 24 hours.